oscarg798/AmiiboWiki/README.md

 <a href='https://play.google.com/store/apps/details?id=com.oscarg798.amiibowiki&pcampaignid=pcampaignidMKT-Other-global-all-co-prtnr-py-PartBadge-Mar2515-1'><img alt='Get it on Google Play' height="100" src='https://play.google.com/intl/en-419/badges/static/images/badges/en_badge_web_generic.png'/></a>

-Application to read and watch the Amiibo data.
+Application to read and watch the Amiibo data, find games you would like to play and much more.
 It has a feature to read the nfc tag associated with it and watch the detail of the scanned Amiibo.

 <img src="./demo.gif"  width="200" height="400"/>